HarrisRamosBaroni/vj2-gui-train/README.md

 ### Get dataset
 - Download or git clone this repo
-- The training dataset consists of Harri's google drive under `final_data/train` and place in an appropriate place such as is `./Train`
+- The training dataset consists of Harris' google drive under `final_data/train` and place in an appropriate place such as is `./train`
-- The training requires a separate directory for validation.
-This keeps consistency across sessions instead of a different random split each session.
-Download the `final_data/validate` folder from Harris' google drive and place into `./Validate`
+- The training requires a separate directory for validation to keeps consistency across sessions (instead of a different random split each session).
+Download the `final_data/validate` folder from Harris' google drive and place into `./validate`

+### Dataset Migration
+- run
+`python -m training.migrate_npz_to_npy --input-dir ./train --output-dir ./Train --cleanup` `python -m training.migrate_npz_to_npy --input-dir ./validate --output-dir ./Validate --cleanup`

 ### Environment setup
 - Ensure you pip install wandb: